Math, Science, and Mandarin with Mrs. Wheatley

 All students will come to me for Math this year with the exception of Sage students.
 Students will be participating in fact practices, daily reviews, lessons, problem solving, and guided and independent practice.
 Students will be able to use manipulatives and work together as well as individually to solve problems.
 Students will have one to two worksheets to complete each day.
 We will do the Problem Set in the class together and will start the homework if time permits.
 I encourage you to go over these sheets with your child each night, even if your child finishes it in class.
 I will always check homework but leave it in the binder for you to also see.
 Halfway through the unit and at the end of the unit there will be Assessments.
 I will let you know by email when an assessment is coming up and how best to prepare for it.
 We will be using Eureka Math as our primary curriculum.
 You can access the modules with all of the lessons and worksheets here: https://www.engageny.org/resource/grade-4-mathematics.
 For copies of the homework as well as the completed Problem Sets and in some cases, videos to show you how to complete the homework problems, please visit: http://www.oakdale.k12.ca.us/cms/page_view?d=x&piid=&vpid=1402228861002

 If your child is having trouble with a particular concept, two excellent sources for help are: https://learnzillion.com and https://www.khanacademy.org.
 You may also find videos on lesson modules on Canvas.
 The lesson that we do each day as well as the homework is listed in our weekly newsletter.

 Our science program is very hands-on with many experiments and activities.
-I will be teaching units on environments, magnetism & electricity, water & weather, and landforms.
+I will be teaching units on the environment, magnetism & electricity, water & weather, and landforms.

-Reading, Writing and Social Studies with Mrs. Garrett
+Reading, Writing and Social Studies with Mrs. James

 Social Studies: Regions and Cultures of the Americas